Long before Texas Hold'em became the most popular form of poker in the world, 5 Card Draw was the game of choice for many players.

 Sometimes a player runs out of chips before all the betting is over.
 In such case, one or more side pots are created, and the software awards appropriate main and side pots.
 When a player is all in, a bet or raise can be made that is not called, but a showdown still takes place.

 Players often do not show losing hands.
 You are entitled, however, to see any cards that were active at the showdown even if they were not shown.
-Click on LAST HAND to bring up a new window that shows the results of the last hand and all the active cards.
-You can also specify in that window any previous hand (up to the last 50 in your current session) on which to get a report.
+Click on “Show previous hand” to bring up a new window that shows the results of the last hand and all the active cards